Digital-Innovation-Foundation/MAIDGAR/README.md

 •	2026-04-07: CFP sent by email and LinkedIn posts

-•	2026-04-27: Deadline for submission by email (see below)
+•	2026-05-27: Deadline for submission by email (see below)

-•	2026-05-04: Acceptance notification and reviewer comments sent
+•	2026-05-30: Acceptance notification and reviewer comments sent

-•	2026-06-08: Workshop held in-person (TBC) and online
+•	2026-06-12: Workshop held in hybrid format (in-person and online)

 •	2026-09-01: Final corrected papers published in Digital Innovation Journal